Purgeable/issue-broker/usercase.md

 - freelancer applies to issue
 - project owner selects freelancer to work on issue

-View:
+Views:
-- list all issues
+- list all open issues
 - list applicants to issue
+- show app stats (number of issues and amounts in open/in progress/closed issues)

 Signals:
 - listen to webhook for new issues
-- listen to webhook for issue close
+- listen to webhook for issue closed

 Services:
-- pay the freelancer on event (issue closed)
+- pay the freelancer on event when issue closed